HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/differences.md

 ## Security

-- The security J2EE standards such as authentication and authorization have been updated with Open Liberty<!--should this be DX Compose?-->.
+- The security J2EE standards such as authentication and authorization have been updated with Open Liberty.
-- The former Virtual Member Manager feature is no longer available in Open Liberty<!--should this be DX Compose?-->.
+- The former Virtual Member Manager feature is no longer available in Open Liberty.
 However, features such as federation for multiple LDAPs are available.
 - The file-based repository is configured out-of-the box.
 You can configure one or multiple LDAPs.
 - The configuration is different with DX Compose.
 Instead of using the Configuration Wizard or ConfigEngine, the configuration now happens through the Helm chart, influencing the `server.xml` and related DX Compose resource environment providers.
 - User and group management is only possible for read-only scenarios.